Gray135/movie-sql-powerbi-project/README.md

 ---
 ## Data Source

-This project uses a modified version of the publicly avavliable movie dataset from Kaggle:
+This project uses a modified version of the publicly available movie dataset from Kaggle:
 <https://www.kaggle.com/datasets/utkarshx27/movies-dataset>

 The dataset includes information on genre, revenue, budget, production companies, and more.